bluesky-social/atproto/.changeset/purple-pans-shout.md

 3) A new abstract class named `Agent`, has been added to `@atproto/api`.
 This class is the base class for all Bluesky agents classes in the `@atproto` ecosystem.
-It is meant to be extended by implementation that provide session management and fetch handling for the `AtpClient` instances.
+It is meant to be extended by implementation that provide session management and fetch handling.

 ## Motivation